lddubeau/fresher/README.rst

 Differences from Freshen:

-* Fresher is tested against Python 3.
+* Fresher is tested against Python 3.3, Python 2.7 and Python 2.6.
+(It
+  seems Freshen was tested against whatever Python happened to be around.
+It definitely did not work on Python 3.)

 * The file to get Fresher to ignore a directory is ``.fresherignore``.